lynnpye/sl_triggers/src/sl_triggers_function_library.md

 **Description**

-Performs a lookup for a Form and returns it if found; returns none otherwise Accepts FormID as: "modfile.esp:012345", "012345" (absolute ID), "anEditorId" (will attempt an editorId lookup) Note that if multiple mods introduce an object with the same editorId, the lookup would only return whichever one won
+Returns: Form: Performs a lookup for a Form and returns it if found; returns none otherwise Note that if multiple mods introduce an object with the same editorId, the lookup would only return whichever one won Anywhere a Form is called for in other functions, one of these formIDs can be substituted.

 **Parameters**

-    formID: FormID as: "modfile.esp:012345", "012345" (absolute ID), "anEditorId" (will attempt an editorId lookup)
+    string: formID: FormID as: "modfile.esp:<relative int or hex formID>" (mod-colon-id), "<relative int or hex formID>|modfile.esp" (id-pipe-mod), "<absolute int or hex formID>" (id), "anEditorId" (will attempt an editorId lookup)

 **Example**

-    form_getbyid "Ale"
+    set $aleForm resultfrom form_getbyid "Ale"
-    form_dogetter $$ GetName
+    set $aleName resultfrom form_dogetter $aleForm GetName
-    msg_notify $$ "!!
+    msg_notify $"{$aleName}!!
 Yay!!"
     ; Ale!!
 Yay!!
+    ; anything that derives from Form can be retrieved with this, including Armor, Weapon, Quest, Spell, MagicEffect, Actor, and other types of objects